Tolterodine

 Diet & Lifestyle Advise

-- Quit smoking and exercise regularly.
+- Quit smoking to improve bladder and overall health.

 Special Advise

 - Intake of Tolterodine can make you sweat less, thereby increasing the chance of having a heat stroke in summer.
-So avoid doing tasks which may cause you to overheat.
+So, avoid doing tasks which may cause you to overheat.

 - Intake of Tolterodine may occasionally cause blurry vision and dizziness, so avoid driving a motor vehicle, operating heavy machinery, and performing hazardous tasks requiring mental alertness.